 All contestants will self-sort into class level.
 This ensures that each participant is judged fairly among those in their same skill level.

 - Beginner: Any contestant who has never won an award in any costume/cosplay contest, or has won 2 or fewer minor cosplay awards (e.g., a judge’s choice award, or best beginner runner up).
-This is also a category you must enter if you are under the age of 14.
 At least 50% of your costume must be made by you.

 - Intermediate: Any contestant who has won two or fewer major awards in any costume/cosplay contest, or convention cosplay contest (e.g. Best Beginner, or Best Beginner craftsmanship).
 At least 65% of your costume must be made by you.